noutegnelionel/Map-path-point-data-collection/README.md

 Open the code using the internet explorer browser

-Specify the extraction path of the coordinates of each point
+specify the extraction path for the coordinates of each point